auth-safe/.github/profile/README.md

  ## Hi there👋

- Approval workflow for temporary access management.
+ Opensource approval workflow for temporary access management.